jarrettyeo/NTUOSS-PythonPipInstallation/README.md

    You need to take a look at the tutorial again.
 You do **NOT** enter `$` into your commands.
 They are meant to signpost to you that the commands that you are supposed to execute comes after itself.

    For instance, `$ pip` or `$ python` indicates that you should enter only `pip` or `python` respectively in your Terminal (with the `enter` key thereafter to execute the command).

+#### **Question:** When I try to run `$ pip` on Windows 8 or 10, it returns me "PermissionError: [WinError 5] Access is denied".
+Help?

+   You need to run command prompt as an administrator.
+Do this by hitting the windows key, searching "cmd.exe", right-clicking on the program, and selecting "Run as Administrator".
+Click "OK" when prompted.
+You'll be able to install packages using pip thereafter.

 ___

 ## Test Info